 Rotary drum alignment is one of the most important contributors to the overall longevity of a drum.
 A misaligned drum puts undue stress on each and every component in the system, resulting in excessive wear and often premature failure.
 As such, early identification of misalignment is critical.
 Misalignment is typically indicated by abnormal auditory cues such as vibration or chattering, as well as wear on tires and trunnions.

-A rotary drum realignment should also be performed after any major repairs or the grinding of tires and trunnions, as this can change base conditions.
+A rotary drum alignment should also be performed after any major repairs or the grinding of tires and trunnions, as this can change base conditions.

 Keep Burners & Combustion Chambers Tuned